Krishna8660/Library-Management-System/client/README.md

-# Library App using React and MUI
+# Library Website using React and MUI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).